WALL-EEEEEEE/Twig/README.md

 ## Customize process name

-&ensp;&ensp;&ensp;&ensp;By default, Master process and Child process will be populated by predefined default name in `Twig`.Master process claimed as `twig(master)` by default, Child process is `twig(child-pid)` by default (`pid` is process id owned to child process ).
-However, you can customized your name in program.
+&ensp;&ensp;&ensp;&ensp;By default, Master process and Child process will be populated by default predefined name in `Twig`.
+Master process claims as `twig(master)` by default, Child process is `twig(child-pid)` predefined (`pid` is process id owned to child process ).
+However, you can customiz your name in program.

 ```php
 <?php